Congressional Debate: Questioning

-Procedure and Presiding Officers
+Procedure and presiding officers

 While all Congressional Debate competition rely upon parliamentary procedure as practiced in Congress (i.e. the Standing Rules of the United States Senate or the Procedures of the United States House of Representatives) as the underpinning for how sessions are conducted, there may be slight variations in how the competition itself is run.
 Each chamber has a presiding officer (PO) or chair.
 At the beginning of each session, contestants in the chamber nominate candidates.
 Usually, each nominee gives a brief candidacy speech introducing themselves and stating their qualifications.
 Contestants then elect a presiding officer by majority via individual, secret balloting.

-The presiding officer's job is to facilitate fair, balanced, and efficient debate during the session in which they have been elected, primarily through recognition of speakers and questioners (see section below).
+The presiding officer's job is to facilitate fair, balanced, and efficient debate during the session in which they have been elected through recognition of speakers, questioners, and motions.
 At the end of many tournaments students in the chamber vote on which presiding officer was the best, and some tournaments have a separate means for judge recognition of presiding officers.

-The most common duties of the presiding officer are: